 Credits, 2 sem. hrs.
 Utilizing International Phonetic Alphabet, English, Italian and Latin dictions will be studied.
 Applications to the standard repertoire in each of these languages will be made.

 MUS 162 - Vocal Diction

-Credits, 2 sem. hrs.
-Prerequisite(s): MUS 161.
 Utilizing International Phonetic Alphabet, German and French dictions will be studied.
 Applications to the standard repertoire in each of these languages will be made.

 MUS 163 - Stage Production